Carnival Films

-Carnival Films is a British production company based in London, UK, founded in 1978.
-It has produced television series for all the major UK networks including the BBC, ITV, Channel 4, and Sky, as well as international broadcasters including PBS, A&E, HBO and NBC.
+Carnival Film & Television Limited, trading as Carnival Films, is a British production company based in London, UK, founded on 3 November 1978.
+It has produced television series for all the major UK networks including the BBC, ITV, Channel 4, and Sky UK, as well as international broadcasters including PBS, A&E, HBO and NBC.
 Productions include single dramas, long-running television dramas, feature films, and stage productions.